Richy55-max/stats-preview-card-component/README.md

 ## The challenge

-Challenge is to build out this card component and get it looking as close to the design as possible.
+Challenge is to build out this Stats preview card component and get it looking as close to the design as possible.

 ### Built with